git-himanshu/JetComposeWithCleanArchitecture/README.md

 - Free Bikes

 ## Screenshots
-Following screenshots shows the behaviour of dynamic theming.
+Following screenshots shows the behaviour of dynamic theme.
 When user changes the basic color in the **Wallpaper & style** then it is reflected in the app theme.

 ![Screenshot showing For screen, Bike Network List Screen with Theme1](docs/images/bike_networks_theme1.png "Screenshot showing For screen, Bike Network List Screen with Theme1")
 ![Screenshot showing For screen, Bike Network List Screen with Theme2](docs/images/bike_networks_theme2.png "Screenshot showing For screen, Bike Network List Screen with Theme2")